silverstar0727/lakehouse-cdc/src/iceberg/README.md

 - Default credentials are used in this demo setup and should be changed in production
 - The S3 access keys are stored as Kubernetes secrets
-- The PostgreSQL password is stored as a Kubernetes secret
+- The PostgreSQL password is stored as a Kubernetes ConfigMap (should be moved to Secret in production)

 ## Troubleshooting